Pothos in water turning yellow | How to fix it

 Pothos leaves will start to turn yellow in water if they are lacking nutrients, if there is not enough water, if the leaves become covered in water or if they are not getting enough light.
 To fix this problem remove the lower leaves, add a dash of liquid fertilizer to the water or plant it out if the roots are 2-3 inches long.

-This article will explore why pothos leaves will turn yellow in water and how to fix it.
+In the next section, we will explore some of the reasons why pothos plants turn yellow when grown in water and how to fix it.

-There are a few reasons why pothos will turn yellow in water.
-Here are my top reasons why pothos will turn yellow in water and what to do next.
+Here are the top reasons why pothos will turn yellow in water and what to do next.

 Pothos plants that lack nutrients, particularly nitrogen will start to turn yellow.
 A plant that is not getting enough nitrogen will start to lack chlorophyll which contains the pigment that causes the leaves to look green.

 Nitrogen is key to bright green leaves.
-Water itself will not contain any nitrogen so if you are raising cuttings in only water it can be a great idea to add a few drops of liquid plant food every 2 weeks.
+Water on its own will not contain any nitrogen so if you are raising cuttings in only water it can be a great idea to add a few drops of liquid plant food every 2 weeks.
 This will give the plant the nitrogen it needs to prevent it turning yellow.

 Pothos cuttings that are lacking water will start to turn yellow.
 The water in a jar or container will evaporate and be absorbed and released by the plant which will slowly lower the level.